oracle-livelabs/oml/oml4py-adb/dstore-script-repo/dstore-script-repo.md

   ![Import libraries supporting OML4Py](images/lab4-task1.png " ")

-## Task 2: Create pandas dataFrames and load them into Oracle Autonomous Database
+## Task 2: Create pandas dataFrames and load them into Oracle Autonomous AI Database

 1. Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.